 - Window screens may not be removed at any time.
 Students who have removed a window screen will be required to pay for any damages or replacement costs.

 - Stickers, transparent tape and double-sided tape may not be used on floors, walls, woodwork or doors.
 Non-marring adhesive materials are permitted.
 Charges may be assessed for any damage caused by improperly used or removed adhesives.

 - Built-in shelves and unauthorized lofts (see "Loft Beds" policy) are not permitted.
 Students who have constructed these items will be given written notice to remove them.
-Failure to do so will result in additional fines being assessed directly to the student's account, the responsibility for any repair costs, as well as potentially affect the status of the student's on-campus housing.
+Failure to do so will result in additional fees being assessed directly to the student's account, the responsibility for any repair costs, as well as potentially affect the status of the student's on-campus housing.